pranalikambli/django_admin_interface/README.md

 # django_admin_interface
 Django Admin Interface

-In this project I have covered the how toregister model in django admin and how to show data at frontend.
+In this project I have covered the how to register model in django admin and how to show data at frontend.

 Running the Project Locally First, clone the repository to your local machine.
 ```bash